Learn more

 I have studied at Stanford or remotely in a Stanford program, but I do not fulfill the official Stanford Alumni definition.
 Can I attend?

-The event will have a limited number of tickets available for those who have attended programs such as LEAD or the shorter GSB executive programs.
+The event has a limited number of tickets available for those who have attended programs such as LEAD or the shorter GSB executive programs.

-What will the schedule be on SIAW 2026?
+What will the schedule be for SIAW 2026?

 Are tickets/advanced registration required?